Inside: Fun free summer reading rewards programs for elementary students with reading incentives kids will love.

-Reading incentives are a great way to help encourage kids to read more during the summer and the school year.
+Reading incentives are a great way to help encourage kids to read more during the summer and give them some fun prizes for it too!

 I remember when I was growing up doing a reading rewards program to get a free ticket to a waterpark.
 I was always so excited to complete the reading challenge and get that ticket I worked so hard for.

-Summer reading programs are a great way to keep kids reading and learning during the summer.
-Many summer reading programs have a rewards system so kids earn prizes for meeting reading goals.
+Summer reading programs are a great way to keep kids reading and learning during the summer, no matter if you’re still doing school or taking a summer break.

 We always love participating in summer reading rewards programs it helps us be sure to spend time reading during the summer.
 Plus the kids love getting prizes for reading.